On this site, what counts as verifiable evidence has a strict meaning.

 That means:

-• The evidence must be primary or directly linked to primary
+- The evidence must be primary or directly linked to primary material

-• The material must actually prove the claim, not just suggest it
+- The material must actually prove the claim, not just hint at it

-If the evidence exists, someone will claim the money.
+If the evidence exists, someone can verify it.

 If it cannot meet these standards, it is not evidence.
 It is a story.